aubreyrjones/mutagen/README.md

 book.
 You're gonna publish them in PDFs just like you'd planned for your character sheets.
 Character sheets you're not gonna have to design anymore--although of course you can tart them up if you've got the budget.
-You also get free modular document generation if you can find (or are) the right kind of nerd to run `make`.
+You also get free modular document generation and automatic, seamless, free integration into the Mutagen Character Tracker app.

 Unless you want to, you don't have to publish any mechanical rules in your book.
 You can fill every page with the awesome fruits of your